 I never in my life thought I’d get over sugar.
 Especially not chocolate.
 But after I discovered how toxic seed oils are to the human body and started including an abundance of healthy whole food-based fats, I was shocked at how easy it was to get sugary treats out of my life.

 The Answer is Metabolic Flexibility

-The job of your metabolism is providing cells with energy.
-To do it’s job, your metabolism must be flexible and healthy.
+The job of your metabolism is to provide cells with energy.
+To do its job, your metabolism must be flexible and healthy.

 Metabolic flexibility takes away the struggle to curb your cravings.
 It naturally boosts your willpower to such an extent that many people have told me the snack attacks that used to sabotage all their efforts just evaporated, as did mine.
 But because most of us are eating seed oils, most people lack metabolic flexibility.
 And without metabolic flexibility, any weight loss program becomes an exercise in self-sabotage.

 What does metabolic flexibility do?
 It helps you access the energy stored in your body fat.
 In other words, it helps you burn fat for fuel.